Taipei Metro: Fares and tickets

 Fares range between –65 per trip as of 2018.
+RFID single journey tokens and rechargeable IC cards (such as the EasyCard and the iPASS), as well as NFC-based mobile payments (only Google Wallet and Samsung Wallet) are used to collect fares for day-to-day use.

+Discounts and concessions

-RFID single journey tokens and rechargeable IC cards (such as the Easycard) are used to collect fares for day-to-day use.
-A 20% off discount was given to all IC card users.
-However, the discount for IC card users was canceled at the start of February 2020.
-The discount program was switched to an intensity-based scheme.
+A 20% discount was given to all IC card users, but it was cancelled at the start of February 2020.
+The discount program was instead switched to an intensity-based scheme.
 The more times passengers take the MRT, the higher the level of discount they could receive.
-For example, 10% discount is given for 11–20 rides; 20% discount is provided for 31–40 journeys; the highest discount is 30% off for more than 50 rides.
-The discount is considered a rebate, and is deposited to the user's card starting the first of each month from the previous month.
+From February 2020 until February 2025, the following rebate scheme was used: 10% discount for 11–20 rides; 15% discount for 21-30 rides; 20% discount for 31–40 rides; 25% discount for 41-50 rides; and 30% off for more than 50 rides.
+Effective March 2025, the rebate scheme was modified as follows: 5% discount for 11–20 rides; 10% discount for 21–40 rides; and 15% off for more than 40 rides.
+The discount is considered a rebate and the rebate from a previous month is deposited to the user's card on the first ride of each month; the rebate must be collected within 6 months.
 Those with welfare cards issued by local governments could receive 60% off per ride.
 Children aged 6 or over pay adult fares.
 Other ticket types include passes, joint tickets with other services and tickets for groups and discounts for YouBike rentals at the Taipei Main Station.

+Ticketing system

+Turnstiles of Taipei Metro are being replaced by the end of 2025 to enable contactless bank card and QR code payments.

 Infrastructure

 The Taipei Metro provides an obstacle-free environment within the entire system; all stations and trains are handicap accessible.
-Features include: handicap-capable restrooms, ramps and elevators for wheelchairs and strollers, tactile guide paths, extra-wide faregates, and trains with a designated wheelchair area.
+Features include: accessible restrooms, ramps and elevators for wheelchairs and strollers, tactile guide paths, extra-wide faregates, and trains with a designated wheelchair area.